 - Do THEY rely on ridiculously loud music to get through their grueling workouts?

 It’s just insane that high volume music has become synonymous with exercise.

 This kind of thinking is akin to the whacked mindset of over half a century ago ago when doctors were recommending that tense patients smoke cigarettes to relax their nerves.

-“But there’s nothing wrong
+“But there’s nothing wrong with MY hearing!”

 “Unfortunately, listening to music at unsafe levels is quite prevalent and many individuals ignore the significant risk to their hearing until it is too late,” says Rivka Strom, AuD, CCC-A, Director of Audiology, Advanced Hearing NY Inc.

 “Safe noise levels depend on the intensity and duration,” continues Strom.
 “The higher the level of noise and the longer individuals are exposed to it, the greater the risk of suffering harm from it.

 “In addition to hearing loss, unsafe noise levels can also cause tinnitus.
 Tinnitus can be debilitating for some individuals, but this condition is preventable when an unsafe noise level is the cause.”